Traveling Sustainably in Alaska

 While Traveling

-Support locally owned and operated businesses – There are many restaurants, shops, art galleries, large and small tour operators – to name a few – that are owned and operated by local Alaskans.
+There are many restaurants, shops, art galleries, large and small tour operators – to name a few – that are owned and operated by local residents.
 When you support these businesses, not only does the money go back into the community, helping it to thrive, but you get a unique and authentic Alaska experience.
 When purchasing local goods, look for the following symbols:

 “Made in Alaska” – This symbol is used to promote products made, manufactured or handcrafted in the state.
 Alaska’s businesses manufacture high quality products for markets in Alaska, domestically and internationally.
 Products range from small gift items to large industrial modules.